OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ### An Open Source checklist

 There are a number of existing platforms and tools that support OSS and collaboration.
-The [Open Science Training Handbook](https://open-science-training-handbook.gitbook.io/book/es/02opensciencebasics/03openresearchsoftwareandopensource#knowledge) provides a checklist to use for evaluating the 'openness' of existing research software, based on the Open Source Definition above:
+The [Open Science Training Handbook](https://open-science-training-handbook.gitbook.io/book/es/02opensciencebasics/03openresearchsoftwareandopensource#knowledge) provides a check-list to use for evaluating the 'openness' of existing research software, based on the Open Source Definition above:

 * Is the software available to download and install?
 * Can the software easily be installed on different platforms?